mlcommons/ck/cm-mlops/automation/script/README-extra.md

 This script exposes a number of environment variables for a detected Python in the [`postprocess` function](https://github.com/mlcommons/ck/blob/master/cm-mlops/script/get-python3/customize.py#L60):

-* `CM_PYTHON_BIN` - python3.10 or python.exe or any other name of a Python interpreteur on a given system
+* `CM_PYTHON_BIN` - python3.10 or python.exe or any other name of a Python interpreter on a given system
 * `CM_PYTHON_BIN_PATH` - path to a detected or installed python
 * `CM_PYTHON_BIN_WITH_PATH` - full path to a detected or installed python
 * `LD_LIBRARY_PATH` - updated LD_LIBRARY_PATH to python